sinahuss/plate-pilot/.cody/project/library/rules/project-rules.md

 - PascalCase for components, camelCase for functions
 - TypeScript types/interfaces for all props and parameters
 - Prefer `const` over `let`
+- Use centralized theme (`src/styles/theme.ts`) for colors, spacing, typography
+- Use common styles (`src/styles/common.ts`) for reusable components
+- Keep only component-specific styles in local StyleSheet

 **Python (FastAPI):**
 - Follow PEP 8 style guide